Szymon-Czuszek/SAS-Data-Science/README.md

 summing: Demonstrates numeric and date calculations.
 splitname: Demonstrates string processing using the SCAN function.

+## Solutions to exercises in Udemy course by Ermin Dedic: "SAS Programming Complete: Learn SAS and Become a Data Ninja"

+[Exercise 1.sas](SAS/Exercise%201.sas): This script imports data from multiple sheets of an Excel file and merges the data based on account number.
+It also calculates the running balance for each account across the merged sheets.

+Macro Definition (import_excel): A macro %import_excel is defined to streamline the import process for multiple Excel sheets.
+The macro takes a parameter, sheet_number, to dynamically select the desired sheet.
+PROC IMPORT imports data from a specified Excel file, Balance_Bank.xlsx, located in /home/u63805106/datasetslearnsas/.
+Bank&sheet_number is the output dataset name, where &sheet_number creates a unique dataset name for each sheet.
+The SHEET option is set to "Sheet&sheet_number", importing data from the specified sheet.
+The PROC SORT step sorts each imported dataset by Acc_number and Date.

+Macro Invocation: The macro %import_excel is called twice to import Sheet1 and Sheet2 into datasets Bank1 and Bank2.
+Data Merging and Balance Calculation:

+The DATA BankMerged step merges Bank1 and Bank2 by Acc_number.
+The RETAIN statement holds the Balance value across rows within each account.
+The conditional logic calculates Balance as follows:
+For the first row of each Acc_number, Balance is initialized to Credit - Debit.
+For subsequent rows, Balance accumulates by adding the difference (Credit - Debit) to the previous balance.

+Result: The final dataset, BankMerged, contains a consolidated list of transactions for each account, with a running balance calculation.
+This script demonstrates using SAS macros for repetitive tasks, importing and merging data from multiple sheets, and calculating cumulative values within groups.

 ## Solutions to exercises in Udemy course by Aslam Khan: "The Simplest Guide to SAS Programming- SAS Base-SAS Advanced"